Malaysian Industry-Government Group for High Technology: Malaysia - Korea Technology Center (myKOR)

 myKOR or Malaysia Korea Technology Center was launched by Prime Minister Abdullah Ahmad Badawi on 20 October 2008.
 The center purpose is to serve as a gateway for Malaysian organizations and businesses to capitalize and gain access to the pool of Korean IPs and technologies, for the purpose of enhancing and increasing the value of Malaysian made products and services.

 Enhancing future talents

 Recognizing that technology and industry development will require the necessary human capital to support them, MIGHT has been involved in various human capital development programs.
 This is done through partnership with selected educational institutions as well as industry collaborators.
-These includes programs that aims to promote the uptake of Science, Technology, Engineering and Mathematics (STEM) amongst students as well as industry bridging programs.
+These include programs that aims to promote the uptake of Science, Technology, Engineering and Mathematics (STEM) amongst students as well as industry bridging programs.

 Kuala Lumpur Engineering Science Fair (KLESF)

 KLESF is an annual program jointly organized by MIGHT, Akademi Sains Malaysia, Universiti Teknologi MARA and Universiti Tunku Abdul Rahman.
 The program objectives is to promote STEM (Science, Technology, Engineering and Mathematics) to students, parents, teachers and public alike.